 Switch to the Run mode and start TransferSimMultiPlates (TSMP).
-In the first dialogue, activate "Show 'spot control' options" and other important set-up windows.
+Activate "Show 'spot control' options" and other important set-up windows.

 Select the spotting distance as above.
 In the 'move mode' window, 'Use list transfer' (extra-fast mode) must be checked.
 Then set the options for on-line spot control: